-If you have any questions, please email Mr. Schroth at sreeve@mphschool.org or Mrs. Meehan at dmeehan@mphschool.org.
+If you have any questions, please email Mrs. Meehan at dmeehan@mphschool.org.

-You will need a TI-84 or TI-84+ calculator for this class.
+You will need a TI-84 calculator for this class.

 Adding Fractions- Remember that you must have a common denominator to add fractions.
 You can work the problems across (horizontally) or up and down (vertically).